vk2tds/pyTNC/BUGS.md

 * Redline - https://pypi.org/project/gnureadline/
 * split callsign storage from conect.kiss_interface() such that you can have a dedicated call per interface

+* At the “cmd:” prompt, type |2a and press the enter key.
+This would move to port 2 on stream A

 Future